-The Faculty College meets twice a year (fall and spring) and consists of the Chief Academic Officer and Professors of all ranks in Future Generations University.
-During the fall meeting, all international faculty come to the North Mountain campus, while the spring meeting includes a Zoom Video-conferencing component for international faculty.
+The Faculty College meets at least once a year, either in-person or over Zoom, and consists of the Chief Academic Officer and Professors of all ranks in Future Generations University.
 The purpose of the Faculty College is to discuss major policy issues of the University and review curricular changes and program proposals.
 It also ensures coordination among faculty for a coherent curriculum and a cohesive learning experience for students.
-It is the responsibility of the Faculty College to make recommendations about faculty training in pedagogical and technological methods.
-The Faculty College will also organize the implementation of such training activities.